Communication and Media Studies

 - Andrew Dehnart, M.F.A., Bennington College

-Students are encouraged to take part in the SURE grant program.
-Communication and Media Studies has had four recipients of the SURE grant.
+Students are encouraged to take part in the Stetson Undergraduate Research Experience grant program.
+Communication and media studies has had four recipients of the SURE grant.

 Undergraduate awards and honors